SamWindell/samwindell.github.io/index.md

 [FrozenPlain](https://frozenplain.com) is my one-person sample library company.
 I create cinematic and ambient instruments for composers, handling everything from sound design and instrument sampling to web development, marketing, and support.
 I collaborate with musicians and sound designers, but also record and process many instruments myself.

 ### Floe
 [Floe](https://github.com/Floe-Synth/Floe) is the open-source sample library platform that powers FrozenPlain's instruments.
-Built from scratch in C++ for Windows, Linux, and macOS, it's designed as a streamlined alternative to complex samplers like Kontakt.
+Built from scratch in C++ for Windows, Linux, and macOS, it's designed as a streamlined player and sample-based synth.
 Floe focuses on familiar, well-established features for finding, performing, and transforming sample-based instruments, with comprehensive search, tagging, and sound-shaping tools all accessible through a consistent interface.

 ### Signet
 [Signet](https://github.com/samwindell/signet) is a free open-source command-line tool for bulk-editing audio files.
 It's particularly useful for sample library developers who need to process hundreds of audio files in consistent ways — normalizing levels, applying fades, converting formats, and preparing samples for use in samplers.